Table of Contents

-- An outside perspective which fosters innovation
+- An outside perspective that fosters innovation

 I already hear the question forming; aren’t there disadvantages to outsourcing?
 Of course, there are.
-Every time you begin the hiring process you risk low work standards or bringing in a contractor that doesn’t mesh well with your team.
+Every time you begin the hiring process, you risk low work standards or bringing in a contractor that doesn’t mesh well with your team.

-Understandably, that’s the reality of dealing with people, employees or contractors, and the reason why we have vetting processes in place.
+Understandably, that’s the reality of dealing with people, employees, or contractors and the reason why we have vetting processes in place.

 You get what you pay for.
-If you go for the cheapest option you’ll more than likely get the cheapest result.
+If you go for the cheapest option, you’ll more than likely get the cheapest result.

 When you need an infographic to complement your latest blog post, you can jump on Canva and pick one of their generic templates that everyone and their mom have used at least once.

-Preferably though, you hand it off to a designer who has the entire Adobe Suite at their fingertips and plays in the creative playground all day every day.
+Preferably though, you hand it off to a designer who has the entire Adobe Suite at their fingertips and plays in the creative playground all day, every day.

 Which version do you think would turn out better?
-That’s right the graphic designer’s version would.
+That’s right, the graphic designer’s version would.

-What marketing activities should you outsource?
+Outsource marketing: What marketing activities should you outsource?